 For as much as our invitation suite included, we were able to keep costs relatively low here because all of the cards were designed and printed by my godfather.
-Since all of the main components were a (much appreciated) gift, we were able to include special touches like the wax seal, Moo cards, and envelope liners—which still added up.
+Since all of the main components were a (much appreciated) gift, we were able to include special touches like the wax seal, Moo cards, and envelope liners—which still added up in our wedding budget.
 With all of that semi-DIY for the save the dates and invitations, I went the easy route of ordering some thank you notes from Minted that matched our motif and called it a day.

 Photo & Video – $8,265

 - Engagement Picture Photographers Concept Photography – $690 (Including park tickets for the photographers; not including our travel costs)